-I once saw a cross-stitched pillow in a craft booth kind of store that read “Grandma’s Are Just Antique Mommys”.
+I once saw a cross-stitched pillow in a craft booth that read “Grandma’s Are Just Antique Mommys”.
 I am not a grandma.
-I am a 47-year-old mother of a 3-year-old.
+I am a late-40s mother of a 3-year-old.
 I am an antique mommy.

 Some of my friends who are also not 25 and have toddlers are bothered by my use of the word “antique”.
 I don’t find “older mother” to be any more flattering.
-How about “senior” or “mature” mother?
-Maybe youth challenged?
 I am what I am.
-I am a mother but I am not a young mother.
+I am the mother of a young child but I am not a young mother.

-I went through my 20s and most of my 30s not ever intending to have a child.
-I had never really been that fond of babies, although I did start to get an unexplainable yearning when I stepped over that 30-year threshold.
-Even though kids in general terrified me and I knew nothing of the care and feeding they seemed to need so much of, something happened in my heart and I found myself looking wistfully at women pushing strollers.
-Nonetheless, I just couldn’t see myself in that role and my husband made it clear from the beginnng that he didn’t really want kids.
+I went through my 20s and most of my 30s never intending to have a child.
+I had never really been comfortable around babies, although I did start to get an inexplicable yearning when I stepped over that 30-year threshold.
+Even though kids in general terrified me and I knew nothing of the care and feeding they required, something happened in my heart and I found myself looking wistfully at women pushing strollers.
+Nonetheless, I just couldn’t see myself in that role and my husband made it clear from the beginning that he didn’t really want kids.

 Well, there is another saying that goes “Man plans and God laughs” and that is pretty much what happened to me.
 I had a very nice life going for myself — a husband that I adored and a nice house, friends, travel and all things good — and then I found myself widowed at 34 very very suddenly.